sixhours-team/memcached-spring-boot/README.md

 To plug-in Memcached cache in your application follow the steps below:

-1. Add libraries to your dependency management section:
+1. Add library to your dependency management section:
    * **Gradle**

       ```groovy